project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 Sending messages
 ^^^^^^^^^^^^^^^^
-:march-iv_repo:`Gait Instruction Message <march_shared_resources/msg/GaitInstruction.msg>` This is a instruction to start the sent gait right now, if this is possible.
+:march-iv:`Gait Instruction Message <march_shared_resources/msg/GaitInstruction.msg>` This is a instruction to start the sent gait right now, if this is possible.

-:march-iv_repo:`Stop Message <march_shared_resources/msg/GaitInstruction.msg>` This message can stop a repeating gait (such as walk).
+:march-iv:`Stop Message <march_shared_resources/msg/GaitInstruction.msg>` This message can stop a repeating gait (such as walk).
 After receiving the stop message the exoskeleton will go to the standing pose.

 .. todo:: (Tim) link this to the march_safety documentation.